michaelhe999/Michael_He/_projects/Math_Learning_App.md

 On the question and answer pages, there is a restart button that takes the user back to the starting screen.

-[Here](https://drive.google.com/file/d/1gF2Z3qYkVQP1lGjJFTVNE4-ZKKI74ORV/view?usp=sharing) is a video of the app functioning, as well as a code explanation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">